-93. On February 12, 2018, NFHA created a fictitious apartment for rent and selected Miami, Florida as the market for the ad to run in.
-Using the Facebook Pre-Populated List and the "exclusion" feature within Ad Manager, NFHA selected the preset demographic options of "corporate moms," "stay-at-home moms," "moms of grade school kids," "moms of high school kids," "fit moms," "green moms," "big-city moms," "trendy moms," "soccer moms," and "moms of preschool kids" to exclude families with young children and mothers from the ad's potential audience.
-HOPE also used the Facebook Pre-Populated List and the "inclusion" feature within Ad Manager to select the preset demographic option of "men," thereby excluding women from the ad's potential audience.
-Facebook estimated that the ad would reach 200,000 people.

-94. On February 21, 2018, HOPE created an ad using Facebook Ad Manager for a fictitious apartment for rent.
-HOPE selected Miami, Florida and its surrounding areas within twenty-five miles as the market for the ad to run in.
-Using the Facebook Pre-Populated List and the "exclusions" feature within Ad Manager, HOPE selected the preset demographic options of "corporate moms," "stay-at-home moms," "moms of grade school kids," "moms of high school kids," "fit moms," "green moms," "big-city moms," "trendy moms," "soccer moms," "moms of preschool kids," "parents with toddlers (01-02 years)," "parents with preschoolers (03-05 years)," "parents with early school-age children (06-08 years)," "parents with teenagers (13-18 years)," and "parents with preteens (08-12 years)" to exclude families with young children and mothers from the ad's potential audience.
-HOPE also used the Facebook Pre-Populated List and the "inclusion" feature within Ad Manager to select the preset demographic option of "men," thereby excluding women from the ad's potential audience.
+- 105. On February 12, 2018, an NFHA employee using a personal Facebook account created a fictitious apartment for rent and selected Miami, Florida as the market for the ad to run in.
+Using the Facebook Pre-Populated List and the "exclusion" feature within Ad Manager, the employee selected the preset demographic options of "corporate moms," "stay-at-home moms," "moms of grade school kids," "moms of high school kids," "fit moms," "green moms," "big-city moms," "trendy moms," "soccer moms," and "moms of preschool kids" to exclude families with young children and mothers from the ad's potential audience.
+The employee also used the Facebook Pre-Populated List and the "inclusion" feature within Ad Manager to select the preset demographic option of "men," thereby excluding women from the ad's potential audience.
+Facebook estimated that the ad would reach 200,000 people. - 106.
+On February 21, 2018, a HOPE employee using a personal Facebook account created an ad using Facebook Ad Manager for a fictitious apartment for rent.
+The employee selected Miami, Florida and its surrounding areas within twenty-five miles as the market for the ad to run in.
+Using the Facebook Pre-Populated List and the "exclusions" feature within Ad Manager, the employee selected the preset demographic options of "corporate moms," "stay-at-home moms," "moms of grade school kids," "moms of high school kids," "fit moms," "green moms," "big-city moms," "trendy moms," "soccer moms," "moms of preschool kids," "parents with toddlers (01-02 years)," "parents with preschoolers (03-05 years)," "parents with early school-age children (06-08 years)," "parents with teenagers (13-18 years)," and "parents with preteens (08-12 years)" to exclude families with young children and mothers from the ad's potential audience.
+The employee also used the Facebook Pre-Populated List and the "inclusion" feature within Ad Manager to select the preset demographic option of "men," thereby excluding women from the ad's potential audience.
 Facebook estimated that the ad would reach 750,000 people.

-95. On February 23, 2018, HOPE and NFHA collaborated to create an ad using Facebook Ad Manager for a fictitious apartment for rent.
-HOPE and NFHA selected Miami, Florida and its surrounding areas within ten miles as the market for the ad to run in.
-Using the Facebook Pre-Populated List and the "exclusions" feature within Ad Manager, HOPE and NFHA selected the preset demographic options of "parents with toddlers (01-02 years)," "parents with preschoolers (03-05 years)," "parents with early school-age children (06-08 years)," "parents with teenagers (13-18 years)," and "parents with preteens (08-12 years)," to exclude families with young children from the ad's potential audience.
-HOPE also used the Facebook Pre-Populated List and the "inclusion" feature within Ad Manager to select the preset demographic option of "men," thereby excluding women from the ad's potential audience.
-Facebook estimated that the ad would reach 450,000 people.

-96. On February 23, 2018, HOPE and NFHA collaborated to create an additional ad using Facebook Ad Manager for fictitious apartments for rent.
-HOPE and NFHA selected

-Miami, Florida and its surrounding areas within sixteen miles as the market the markets for the ad to run in.
-Using the Facebook Pre-Populated List and the "inclusion" feature within Ad Manager, HOPE and NFHA selected the preset demographic option of "men," thereby excluding women from the ads' potential audience.
+- 107. On February 23, 2018, HOPE and NFHA employees using a personal Facebook account collaborated to create an ad using Facebook Ad Manager for a fictitious apartment for rent.
+The employees selected Miami, Florida and its surrounding areas within ten miles as the market for the ad to run in.
+Using the Facebook Pre-Populated List and the "exclusions" feature within Ad Manager, the employees selected the preset demographic options of "parents with toddlers (01-02 years)," "parents with preschoolers (03-05 years)," "parents with early schoolage children (06-08 years)," "parents with teenagers (13-18 years)," and "parents with preteens (08-12 years)," to exclude families with young children from the ad's potential audience.
+The employees also used the Facebook Pre-Populated List and the "inclusion" feature within Ad Manager to select the preset demographic option of "men," thereby excluding women from the ad's potential audience.
+Facebook estimated that the ad would reach 450,000 people. - 108.
+On February 23, 2018, HOPE and NFHA employees using a personal Facebook account collaborated to create an additional ad using Facebook Ad Manager for fictitious apartments for rent.
+The employees selected Miami, Florida and its surrounding areas within sixteen miles as the market the markets for the ad to run in.
+Using the Facebook Pre-Populated List and the "inclusion" feature within Ad Manager, the employees selected the preset demographic option of "men," thereby excluding women from the ads' potential audience.
 Facebook estimated that the ad would reach 2.8 million people.